-- Up to ten of your (or the consortium's) most important project-relevant publications and up to ten of your (or the consortium's) most important key outputs, with justifications. - You can retrieve publication details from the VIRTA publication information service.
+- The PI/consortium PI enters up to ten of their own/the consortium's own most important project-relevant publications and up to ten of their own/the consortium's own research outputs, with justifications. - There are separate fields for selected publications and other research outputs.
+If the desired output type is not listed, select 'Other, what?' and enter the name of the output. - You can retrieve publication details from the VIRTA publication information service.
 Also see our how-to guide for the online services. - Details on publications may also be entered manually.
-Obligatory information: author(s), title, year of publication, name of series/journal, type of publication (the type will not be shown in the PDF version of the application).
+Obligatory information: author(s), title, year of publication, name of series/journal, type of publication (the type will not show in the PDF version of the application) - The information is used to assess the competence of the applicant or consortium to carry out the project.